 Day 1 - Meet at Outback Adventures Office / Rental Shop at 10am.
 Check out your gear and experience the Outback Challenge Course.
 Camp at Outback Adventures.

 Day 2 - Head to the coast for a day of kayaking on Mission Bay and snorkeling at La Jolla Cove.
 After returning your watersport gear, head to Mission Trails Regional Park and set up camp.
 Sleep in tents at Kumeyaay Campground.

 Day 3 – Drive to the climbing area and spend the day on the rocks.
 Return to camp for an early dinner before hiking Cowles Mountain around sunset.
 Spend one more night in tents.

 Day 4 – Pack up and return to campus to de-issue.
 Pancake breakfast and closing ceremony, Depart at noon.
 Plan flights no earlier than 2pm.

 No experience in any of the activities is necessary to participate in this trip.
 You will hike 3-5 miles and paddle for 2-3 hours.
-Swimming experience is required to participate in the snorkeling section; however, snorkeling is optional, so non-swimmers are still welcome to sign up for this trip.
+Swimming experience is required to participate in the snorkeling section; however, snorkeling is optional, so non-swimmers are also welcome to sign up for this trip.
 This trip is based in the city, but you will be spending almost all of your time outdoors, including cooking outside and sleeping in tents.
 Spending this much time outside can be challenging, and your guides will ensure you have the proper equipment necessary to thrive during this trip.